marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2025-05-07-Migration Synapse Dedicated Pool to Fabric.md

 categories: ["Synapse", "Fabric", "Datawarehouse","Migraton"]
 ---
 In this article, we address a common concern among our Azure clients, particularly those who chose [Azure Synapse Analytics](https://learn.microsoft.com/en-us/azure/synapse-analytics/overview-what-is){:target="_blank"} their data platform several months ago.
 Indeed since the launch of Microsoft Fabric in late 2023, many users have been questioning the long-term future of Synapse.
-Rest assured: as of today, there are no plans to retire Synapse Analytics, which continues to be our PaaS analytics service platform.The platform remains fully supported and maintained by Microsoft as announced in this [post](https://blog.fabric.microsoft.com/en-us/blog/microsoft-fabric-explained-for-existing-synapse-users/){:target="_blank"} by one of our leaders.
+Rest assured: as of today, **there are no plans to retire Synapse Analytics**, which continues to be our PaaS analytics service platform.The platform remains fully supported and maintained by Microsoft as announced in this [post](https://blog.fabric.microsoft.com/en-us/blog/microsoft-fabric-explained-for-existing-synapse-users/){:target="_blank"} by one of our leaders.

-However, the next generation of Microsoft’s big data analytics solutions is now a core part of Microsoft Fabric.
+However, the next generation of Microsoft’s big data analytics solutions is now a **core part of Microsoft Fabric**.
 For clients considering a migration and looking to transition from a PaaS to a SaaS experience.
 First we will begin by mapping the key components and capabilities between the two platforms.

 ![Fabric Synapse Equivalent](/assets/images/synapse-fabric.jpg)